10 Faucet Trends for Kitchens and Baths in 2022

 Moen’s new Haelyn pull-down kitchen faucet will feature new ColorCue technology that features an LED ring around the nozzle dock that indicates water temperature in five ranges.
 Blue indicates cold below 81 degrees Fahrenheit.
 Purple is warm, between 91 and 100 degrees; red is hot, above 109 degrees.

-One popular faucet trend emerging in recent years is the mixing of finishes and materials.
-This was initially rendered as dramatically contrasting finishes, such as Kohler’s black-and-gold bathroom faucet featured below.
+4. Mixing Finishes One popular faucet trend emerging in recent years is the mixing of finishes and materials.
+This was initially rendered as dramatically contrasting finishes.
 But some manufacturers are taking a more subtle approach.
+Brizo’s new Tulham line, for example, features a tone-on-tone effect.

 Brizo’s Odin semi-professional kitchen faucet mentioned earlier also comes in a polished nickel finish with a wood handle option.